AequilibraE/aequilibrae/docs/source/project.rst

 Project in a folder with the same name.

-For now, AequilibraE only supports one network per project file, as everything related to network names is hard-coded, and the work of re-factoring it is substantial.
+For now, AequilibraE only supports one network per project file, as everything related to network names is hard-coded, and the work of re-factoring it would be substantial.
 However, there is nothing in the SQLite architecture that prevents housing an arbitrarily large number of networks within the same file.